BlackstoneEngineering/ble-scanner-station-demo/README.md

 #### Customization
 Make sure to swap out the logos in the `/public/images` folder for whatever company you are collaborating with.
+You can enable / disable the logos, change the background color, text color and messages in the `.env` file.

 ## Liscense
 Apache 2.0, feel free to re-use for personal or commercial needs.